By Chuck Burton

 “Champion is pleased to be the presenting sponsor of the inaugural men’s and women’s lacrosse tournaments,” said Claire Powell, Director, Champion Brand Marketing.
 “Lacrosse is an important part of Champion’s rich heritage, and we are committed to supporting the growth and success of this exciting sport.”

-The Champion deal – reportedly worth $100,000 – allowed the clothing company to produce TV broadcast of the championship as well, to be broadcast on ESPN’s family of networks.
+The Champion deal – reportedly worth $100,000 – allowed the clothing company to produce the TV broadcast of the championship as well, to be broadcast on ESPN’s family of networks.

 What could be the final blow to the original founding principles – in all sports except football, anyway – is some of the latest apparel coming out with Harvard’s logo, complete with the Nike Swoosh.

-Perhaps not-so-curiously, when it comes to that founding principle, the presidents are eerily silent even though as 1997 Harvard magazine was celebrating its lack of qui pro quo in regards to purity in dealing with clothing manufacturers.
+Perhaps not-so-curiously, when it comes to that founding principle, the presidents are eerily silent even though as 1997 Harvard magazine was celebrating its lack of quid pro quo in regards to purity in dealing with clothing manufacturers.

 That many NCAA postseason tournaments interfere with final exams (not to mention graduation) at most Ivy League schools really completes the picture – yet Ivy League athletes, except football players, of course, still participate.